 As we are updating this Crowdestate review, there are over 4,000 loans listed on the secondary market.
 In our recent interview with Crowdestor’s CEO, we have learned that currently only around 4% of the entire loan book is listed on the secondary market.

-You can list your projects for sale with a premium or discounted price.
+You can list your projects for sale at a premium or discounted price.
 The premium or discount is, however, calculated from the expected return, rather than the current value.
 We have informed Crowdestor about this issue and Janis Timma promised to amend the calculation.

 Crowdestor’s Customer Support